yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 With Cursor, you can:

-- Define your project's context using simple [rule files](https://docs.cursor.com/context/rules)located in `.cursor/rules `folder.
+- Define your project's context using simple [rule files](https://docs.cursor.com/context/rules) located in `.cursor/rules `folder.

 - Run Vibekit's AI agents locally or remotely within your development environment.